jagill/nerd-smalltalk/src/html/homininEvolution.md

 group, our cousins the apes split from the rest of the primates around 15-20 MYA.

 The line that includes humans split from that of the rest of the great apes around 7.5 MYA; this line is called the _hominins_[1].
-It used to be called the _hominids_, but that term now refers to all of the great apes, although some people still use it in the old sense.
 For about 7 million years, hominins were confined to Africa, but there were a wide number of species -- in fact, every year it seems we discover another new hominin species.

-[1] Confusingly, the clade that includes both the hominins and the chimpanzees is called _Homininae_.
+[1] It used to be called the _hominids_, but that term now refers to all of the great apes, although some people still use it in the old sense.
+Confusingly, the clade that includes both the hominins and the chimpanzees is called _Homininae_.

 Australopithecus
 -----------------
-About 3.6 million years ago, Equatorial Africa was home to a variety of primates, including the first bipedal genus, _Australopithecus_.
+About 3.5 MYA, equatorial Africa was home to a variety of primates, including the first bipedal genus, _Australopithecus_.
 Similar in size and brain capacity to modern bonobos and chimpanezees, there is evidence for some cognitive genetic changes and tool use, and the appearance of morphologically "modern" traits.
-Australopiths are believed to be the ancestor taxon to the genus Homo, in which humans (H. sapiens sapiens) reside.
-There were many species in this genus[2], and it's unclear which species gave rise to _Homo_.
+Australopiths are believed to be the ancestor taxon to the genus _Homo_, in which humans (_H. sapiens sapiens_) reside.
+There were many species in this genus, and it's unclear which species gave rise to _Homo_.
 The famous Lucy is a member of _A. afarensis_.
 Australopiths died out about 2 MYA.

-[2] Several species, such as _A. robustus_ and _A. boisei_, are considered by some
-to be members of a separate genus _Paranthropus_, which is a sister taxon to _Homo_ (and thus not our direct ancestors).

 The Paleolithic
 ---------------
 The Paleolithic (or Old Stone Age) was the period from the demonstrated use of stone tools by hominins (c.
 3.3 MYA), to the end of the last ice age (c.
-10,000 ya).
+10,000 years ago).
 It starts with hominins being just another clade, and ends with _Homo sapiens_ beginning to dominate the planet.
 Tools evolved from a very primitive generic stone axe, to a bewildering array of carefully crafted specialized instruments.
-The 3 million years of the Paleolithic are broken down into the
-Lower, Middle, and Upper Paleolithic, representing increasingly levels of cultural and technological sophistication.
+The 3 million years of the Paleolithic are broken down into the Lower, Middle, and Upper Paleolithic, representing increasingly levels of cultural and technological sophistication.

 ### Lower Paleolithic
 The _Lower Paleolithic_ starts with the first stone tools found, about 3.3 MYA,